zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 ## Introduction

-Use the new Consumed REST Service document to send REST requests from Mendix Studio Pro.
+Use the Consumed REST Service document to send REST requests from Mendix Studio Pro.
 With this feature, you can build, test, and create data structures to store your requests.

 This feature is supported for [Mendix Studio Pro 10.17](/releasenotes/studio-pro/10.17/) and above.